 - Xarelto and similar blood thinners: potential to cause excessive, dangerous levels of bleeding

-Since 1999, Loncar Lyon Jenkins has gone up against so-called Big Pharma.
+Since 1999, Loncar Lyon Jenkins has gone up against so-called Big Pharma for unsafe drugs put on the market.
 Our dangerous drug lawyers have the experience necessary to stand up to the pressures these resource-rich companies often apply.
 We are also able to negotiate appropriate settlement amounts in most cases.
 And when negotiations don’t work, we are not afraid to take your case to trial and let a jury see the harm these drugs have caused you.

 The process of building a case for compensation is complex and involves elements like proof of fault, proof of harm, and meeting specific legal deadlines.

 For product liability claims, a branch of personal injury law that includes dangerous drugs, you will need to show several facts to help influence the apportioning of fault in your case.
-For example, your Dallas dangerous drugs liability lawyer may need to show that:
+For example, your Dallas dangerous drugs attorney may need to show that:

 - The drug was excessively risky or dangerous, resulting in serious potential harm.